awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 + `Delete` — Initiates a `DeleteItem` operation to delete a single item in a table identified by its primary key\.
 + `ConditionCheck` — Checks that an item exists or checks the condition of specific attributes of the item\.

 Once a transaction completes, the changes made within that transaction are propagated to global secondary indexes \(GSIs\), streams, and backups\.
-Since propagation is not immediate or instantaneous, if a table is restored from backup to a point mid\-propagation, it might contain some but not all of the changes made during a recent transaction\.
+Since propagation is not immediate or instantaneous, if a table is restored from backup \([RestoreTableFromBackup](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_RestoreTableFromBackup.html)\) or exported to a point in time \([ExportTableToPointInTime](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ExportTableToPointInTime.html)\) mid\-propagation, it might contain some but not all of the changes made during a recent transaction\.

 ### Idempotency<a name="transaction-apis-txwriteitems-idempotency"></a>